Royal Naval Hospital, Stonehouse: Overview

-The naval hospital was built between 1758 and 1765 to a design by the little-known Alexander Rovehead.
-The design was influential in its time: its pattern of detached wards (arranged so as to maximise ventilation and minimise spread of infection) foreshadows the 'pavilion' style of hospital building which was popularised by Florence Nightingale a century later.
-The site for the hospital was formerly known as the mill fields (after the nearby tide mills on Stonehouse Creek).
+The hospital was built between 1758 and 1765 to a design by the little-known Alexander Rovehead.
+When first opened, it stood on the edge of Stonehouse Creek in relative isolation, close to the village of Stonehouse to the west of Plymouth.
+The site for the hospital was formerly known as the mill fields (after the nearby tide mills on the creek).
 Towards the end of the century, Stoke Military Hospital was built by the Army, facing the naval hospital directly across the creek.